ellenasakai/sakaiportfolio/final-project-part-2.md

   e. **Changes that I plan on implementing to my visualizations next week to address the issues identified**:

-Interview Script:
-1. What story is being told?

 ## Moodboards and Personas